c-blake/nimp/README.md

 noisily complains when it does not get it.
 It is suspect since 85% of `nimble` packages are pure source code libraries more akin to C++ template header libs or Pure Python `.py` files than to `.dll/.so` shared libs.
-A natural layout of such packages, single or multi-module, is `pkg/[modA.nim, modB.nim]`.
+A natural layout of such compile-time import packages (single or multi-module) is `pkg/[modA.nim, modB.nim]`.
 (This notation converts to Nim `import` notation via deleting the ".nim".)
 With this layout, usage by clients is `git clone` with an optional `--path` augmentation by `nim.cfg/config.nims`.
 Without augmentation, one `--path` entry covers a whole hierarchy of deps via `import foo/bar`.
 With augmentation, client code can simply `import bar` - unless it's likely to be ambiguous in which case they `import foo/bar`.

-Rather than support this simple mode of authorship/operation, `nimble` actively discourages it and makes various rules/abstractions about "hybrid" or not kinds of layouts and so on.
+Rather than support this simple mode of authorship/operation, `nimble` actively discourages it and makes various rules/abstractions about "hybrid" or not layout and so on.
 Over 91% of packages (700/768) with `src/` have only one `.nim` file there.
-Besides being none of `nimble`'s business in the first place, it seems tilted toward rare executable and multi- module cases not common library cases.
+Besides being none of `nimble`'s business in the first place, it seems tilted toward rare executable and multi-module cases not common library cases.
 As seen in the final section, `src/` makes search path-based compatibility have occasional collisions.
 Pushing `src/` and then "reversing it" at install time is thus worse than having no package manager at all for the vast majority of current packages.

 "Guessing" can also fail/be limited in many other ways.
 There may be media file assets or any number of do-this-at-install time needs.
 Package authors, not